Gil-Joa/nd00333_AZMLND_C2/starter_files/README.md

 # Operationalizing Machine Learning

 In this project we used azure machine learning studio to perform all the tasks.
 Firstly we selected the bankmarketing dataset and created a autoML module.
 After that, we ran it and find out the best model and deploy it.
-We enabled application insight and logging for this and consumed the model.
-Finally we created a pipeline and
+We enabled application insight and logging for this and consumed the model endpoint.
+Finally we created a pipeline and consumed the pipeline.

 ## Architectural Diagram
 *TODO*: Provide an architectual diagram of the project and give an introduction of each step.